kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 $ cordova plugin add cordova-plugin-webpack-typescript
 ```

 > **Note:** Adding this to your project will call `npm init` to create a `package.json` if it doesn't already exist.
-You'll almost certainly want to fix the generated file, so you should do so after adding.
+You'll almost certainly want to fix the generated file.

 After the plugin is added, you'll have two new configuration files in your project root:

 * `webpack.config.js` - the default configuration for webpack
 * `tsconfig.json` - the default typescript configuration

 > **Note:** If these files are already present in your project root, _they will not be modified_.
+If something isn't working as expected, check here!

 ### Plugin discovery during `prepare`